HailToDodongo/tiny3d/docs/fast64Settings.md

 For a full example making use of this, see `06_offscreen`.

 The "Render Mode" will map to one of the abstract "alpha modes" in t3d (Opaque, Cutout, Transparent).<br>
-Other settings usually contained in the render mode can be set as usual with te RDPQ API on top.
+Other settings usually contained in the render mode can be set as usual with te RDPQ API on top.<br>
+If no value was set in the "Lower" tab, the "Draw Layer" is used instead.